Video Tutorials for Using

 Input fields for alternative text can be found under the Image Format menu.

 PowerPoint slides do not readily embed into Pressbooks.
 However, they can be embedded if the slides are accessible via Google Slides.
-To enable, Go to the Google Slides settings for presentation sharing.
+To enable, go to the Google Slides settings for presentation sharing.
 Modify the sharing settings to allow anyone with link access.
 In the Menu, locate the Publish to Web option.

 The visual editor allows for the direct drafting of LaTeX equations.
 Remember that equations won’t appear in the editor with their whole formatting.
 To check how the equations appear, you can view the webbook or export your files.